 What strategies will you employ to day trade?

 Our response, should you ask, is that you need to begin small and trade on a part-time basis.
 Do not put yourself in a position where you must rely on day-trading profits to provide food for your family and cover other bills.
-Day trading is stressful, can cloud your judgment, and therefore could lead you to make bad trades if you fall into common psychological traps.
+Day trading is stressful and can cloud your judgment, leading to bad trades if you fall into common psychological traps.
 Allow yourself the time and space to focus on developing your trading strategies and skills well.

-Essentially, trading is where you try to purchase a stock or other financial instrument at a specific price and then sell it when the price increases.
+Trading is buying a stock or other financial instrument at one price and selling it when the price increases.
 This is the most basic concept because there are different and more complicated strategies to do this.
 In day trading, however, you do it much more frequently.
 Rather than purchasing a stock to hold overnight or longer, day traders complete their trades in the same day.

 Good trading should be kept simple.
 If you overcomplicate the process, you can make it more difficult to learn and improve.
-The more you simplify, the more you may find your rhythm and improve faster; and then the learning process becomes – by extension – much easier.
+The more you simplify, the faster you may find your rhythm and improve, making the learning process much easier.

 Do not swing for the fences, which is a great way to empty your account fast.
 Take smaller positions that allow you more chances to win.
 There is no stigma in going for the smaller win; take the meat of the move and then go to the next trade.